-In 2015, 3.5 thousand people died from assaults in the EU, with men almost twice as likely as women to die as a result of an assault.
+In 2017, 3 000 people died from assaults in the EU, with men almost twice as likely as women to die this way.

 This article presents an overview of European Union (EU) statistics related to accidents and injuries as well as assault.
-It focuses on four aspects: deaths from accidents and assault, the extent of accidents, healthcare for injuries and the availability of specialist healthcare personnel.
+It focuses on four aspects: deaths from accidents, deaths from assault, the extent of accidents, and healthcare for injuries.

 Unintentional injuries result typically from transport, workplace, home and leisure time accidents.
 Intentional injuries result from interpersonal violence (assault) and self-harm: note that statistics on self-harm can be found in an article on mental health and are not covered here.
 Injuries include superficial injuries (such as abrasions, blisters, bruises, splinters and bites), open wounds, open and closed fractures, dislocations, ruptures, tears, sprains and strains, as well as injuries to nerves, the spinal cord, blood vessels, muscles, tendons and internal organs, and also crushing injuries and traumatic amputation.

 This article is one of a set of statistical articles concerning health status in the EU which forms part of an online publication on health statistics.